 Luke Elzinga is the communications & advocacy manager at the Des Moines Area Religious Council (DMARC) Food Pantry Network, which last year assisted over 57,000 people facing food insecurity in Greater Des Moines.
 Luke works to advocate for policies that strike at the intersecting root causes of poverty and food insecurity.

 Luke is a graduate of Iowa State University, an AmeriCorps VISTA alum, and a 2017 fellow of the New Leaders Council Des Moines Chapter.
-He lives in Des Moines with his partner, two cats, and dog.
+He lives in Des Moines with his partner, child, two cats, and dog.

 Dan Nickey is the Associate Director at the Iowa Waste Reduction Center (IWRC) located at the University of Northern Iowa in Cedar Falls.
 Mr. Nickey received a Bachelor of Science degree in Environmental Science from Wesley College and a Master’s degree in Public Administration from Drake University.
 He is also a Certified Energy Engineer, LEED Accredited Professional, and Certified Hazardous Material Manager.
 Mr. Nickey joined the IWRC in November of 1994.